 TrumpCare: What’s Behind the Curtain?

 President-elect Donald Trump said he is putting the finishing touches on a plan to replace Obamacare.
 Although few details were available from the Trump camp, the new plan would have goal of providing “insurance for everybody.”
-In a speech a few days earlier, Trump said that he would force pharmaceutical companies to negotiate directly with Medicare and Medicaid over drug prices.
+In a speech a few days earlier, Trump said that he would add accountability to health care and force pharmaceutical companies to negotiate directly with Medicare and Medicaid over drug prices.
 In addition, it is generally expected that Trump will propose that health insurance companies be able to sell insurance across State lines.
 According to Trump’s spokesperson Sean Spicer, unleashing competition and market forces is central to lowering prices in Trump’s new health care plan.

 “We’re going to have insurance for everybody,” Trump said in a weekend interview with The Washington Post.
 “There was a philosophy in some circles that if you can’t pay for it, you don’t get it.
 That’s not going to happen with us.”

 “[They] can expect to have great health care.
 It will be in a much simplified form.
 Much less expensive and much better,” Trump added.